Making Sense of Life & Death, Tools and Resources | Jul 07, 2020

-Have you ever started talking about some aspect of end-of-life planning with family or friends and heard, “Oh, we don’t need to talk about that yet, dear,” or “Stop being so morbid!”
+Have you ever started talking about some aspect of end-of-life planning with family or friends and heard, “Oh, we don’t need to talk about that yet, dear,” or, “Stop being so morbid!”?

-STEP 1 Set your intention
+STEP 1 Set your Intention

-STEP 2 Identify your concerns
+STEP 2 Identify your End-of-life Concerns

-When you anticipate that the conversation will be challenging, simply stating your concerns before you start almost always reduces the tension for all parties.
-This step helps you figure out what you may be worried about and how to phrase it.
+When you anticipate that the conversation will be challenging, before you dive in it helps to simply state your concerns about how the topic will be received.
+This almost always reduces the tension for all parties, and helps you to figure out what aspect of end-of-life planning you may be worried about, and how to phrase it.

-STEP 3 Create the context
+STEP 3 Create the Context

-STEP 4 Explain your motivation
+STEP 4 Explain your Motivation

-STEP 5 Reflect on your conversation
+STEP 5 Reflect on your Conversation

 If you’ve had any of those “don’t-even-go-there,” negative experiences talking about end-of-life planning—or any other challenging topic—or you’ve been avoiding these discussions altogether, try out this interactive, fillable tool and breathe a little easier.